 We support the work of the United Coast Guard Auxiliary and the United States Power Squadrons.
 We urge you to exercise the opportunity to attend any instructional classes sponsored by these organizations.
-For further knowledge on boating, we advise that you review the following publications:
+Reference the last page of You and Your Boat for different options on education and information on charts and maps.
+Also available for further knowledge on boating, we advise that you review the following publications: